-Adviser to the Committee Willis Towers Watson plc (WTW) FIT Remuneration Consultants (FIT) Independent adviser Both advisors are members of the Remuneration Consultants Group and operate under its code of conduct for executive remuneration consulting in the UK which can be accessed at: www.remunerationconsultantsgroup.com Advice provided I The Committee noted that neither WTW nor FIT engagement partners or teams that provide remuneration advice to the Committee have connections with the company or its Directors that may impair their independence Appointed Appointed as the Committee's principal remuneration advisor in December 2022 Appointed in October 2024 to provide specific advice on the 2025 Remuneration Policy development process Fees (charged on a time and materials basis) 2024: £162,220 (2023: £67,419) 2024: £21,243 Conflicts of interest WTW provides market data and other HR consulting services to the company.
-The Committee regularly reviews the arrangements for potential conflicts and where appropriate ensures safeguards are in place consultant in her capacity as a
+, tavioo: to Willis Towers Watson plc (WTW) FIT Remuneration Consultants (FIT) Independent adviser Both advisors are members of the Remuneration Consultants Group and operate under its code of conduct for executive remuneration consulting in the UK which can be accessed at: www.remunerationconsultantsgroup.com Advice provided The Committee noted that engagement partners or to remuneration advice to the connections with the commay impair their independent. eams that provide e Committee have pany or its Directors that Appointed Appointed as the Committee's principal remuneration advisor in December 2022 Appointed in October 2024 to provide specific advice on the 2025 Remuneration Policy development process Fees (charged on a time and materials basis) 2024: £162,220 (2023: £67,419) 2024: £21,243 Conflicts of interest WTW provides market data and other HR consulting services to the company.
+The Committee regularly reviews the arrangements for potential conflicts and where appropriate ensures safeguards are in place The Remuneration Committee Chair declared a prior business relationship with FIT from other companies where she has worked with the consultant in her capacity as a Remuneration Committee Chair and/or member.
+Appropriate safeguards are in place to ensure independence